-- BIB information: the information presented in the BIB section which includes bibliographic, descriptive and administrative information. - Centre identification character: A character which identifies the originating centre and type of data; used as the first character in the exchange file identification and in the accession number (and subaccession number). - Common data: data common to a whole work or sub-work, which is presented in the COMMON section of a subentry. - Data heading: a keyword defining the content of a data field in the COMMON or DATA section. - Data set: the data for a given subentry (sub-work); includes the common data and data table for the subentry along with the common data for subentry 001. - Data table: the information given in the DATA section of a subentry. - Data unit: a keyword defining the units for the data presented in a data field in the COMMON or DATA section. - Exchange file: a file used to transmit data exchanged in the EXFOR format among data centres. - Exchange format: format used for the exchange of nuclear reaction data; i.e., the EXFOR format. - Field heading: the 11-column heading to a data field which contains the data heading plus, perhaps, pointer. - General quantity modifier: modifier codes which may be added to any REACTION string given in Dictionary 36, e.g., MXW, REL.
+- Area character: A character which identifies the originating centre and type of data; used as the first character in the transmission identification and in the entry number (and subentry number).
+Also known as the centre identification character. - BIB information: the information presented in the BIB section which includes bibliographic, descriptive and administrative information. - Common data: data common to a whole work or sub-work, which is presented in the COMMON section of a subentry. - Data heading: a keyword defining the content of a data field in the COMMON or DATA section. - Data set: the data for a given subentry (sub-work); includes the common data and data table for the subentry along with the common data for subentry 001. - Data table: the information given in the DATA section of a subentry. - Data unit: a keyword defining the units for the data presented in a data field in the COMMON or DATA section. - Exchange file: a file used to transmit data exchanged in the EXFOR format among data centres. - Exchange format: format used for the exchange of nuclear reaction data; i.e., the EXFOR format. - Field heading: the 11-column heading to a data field which contains the data heading plus, perhaps, pointer. - General quantity modifier: modifier codes which may be added to any REACTION string given in Dictionary 36, e.g., MXW, REL.